ArsenShnurkov/x3d-finely-sharpened/README.md

 With software like Blender as well as products like InstantReality, X3D as a markup for 3D scenes makes for a viable alternative to the COLLADA XML dialect and other 3D formats and engines.
-In addition to the realtime rendeirng capabilities of a typical X3D engine, X3D serves as a good abstraction, an interchange, bundling all the concepts of a modern realtime engine into one package that is very programmer friendly.
+In addition to the realtime rendering capabilities of a typical X3D engine, X3D serves as a good abstraction, an interchange, bundling all the concepts of a modern realtime engine into one package that is very programmer friendly.